 What a real estate agent brings to the table

 A real estate agent or broker can be a great guide as you learn how to rent out a house.
-They have numerous resources, local experience, extensive data, and relationships with other agents.
+They have numerous resources, local experience, extensive data, understanding of local rent control laws, and relationships with other agents.
 A real estate agent will likely use a combination of the strategies in this article, like using your home's value and looking at comps.

 If you have an agent you know and trust, ask them if they can help you price and list your rental.
 They can also recommend another reputable agent if rentals are out of their wheelhouse.
 Don’t be afraid to interview several agents until you know you’ve found one with the credentials and experience you need.